syncfusion-content/windowsforms-docs/WindowsForms/Form/Overview.md

 ---
 layout: post
-title: Overview | Form | Syncfusion
+title: Overview in Windows Form | Syncfusion
-description: This section explains about the form control for windows forms and it's important key features such as title bar and MDI form support
+description: This section explains about the it's important key features such as title bar and MDI form support,border customization for windows forms and more details.
 platform: WindowsForms
 control: SfForm
 documentation: ug